 Yeti’s flagship store and accompanying indoor/outdoor bar just opened on prime real estate off Lady Bird Lake.
 Yeti will peddles canned beers from local brewery stalwarts, such as Independence Brewing, Austin Beerworks and Hops & Grain, that you can keep cold in one of their Yeti Colsters (see what they’re doing there?).

 Plus, views of South Congress Avenue near the bridge — a prime people-watching corner — from several outward-facing seats at the bar are hard to beat.

 1902 E. Sixth St., lazarusbrewing.com.

 Street tacos?
 Fresh coffee?
 Beer made just yards from where it pours from the taps?
 Plenty of indoor and outdoor seating?
 Since it opened at the end of last year, Lazarus Brewing has proved to be practically a religious experience for people in East Austin who regularly frequent the brewpub: in the morning for their coffee fix, in the evening for an indulgent pint.

-Newcomers are also going to discover this colorful joint during SXSW, when they’ll be able to try beers like Despereaux, a French saison with notes of cloves and coriander, and Holy Mother of God, an aptly named barleywine pouring at a robust 11.2 percent ABV.
+Newcomers are also going to discover this colorful joint, where they’ll be able to try beers like Despereaux, a French saison with notes of cloves and coriander, and Holy Mother of God, an aptly named barleywine pouring at a robust 11.2 percent ABV.
 Drink a pint while you’re seated outside in the shaded courtyard that tends to draw a breeze or two.